 State Revolving Fund (SRF) offers long-term, low-interest rate loans for a variety of public drinking water and waste water facilities.
 Fixed rate financing for up to 100% of eligible project costs is available at below-market rates.
-Interest rates and loan policies are updated and published annually by RIA in October.
+Interest rates and loan policies are updated and published at least annually by RIA in October.
+Beginning in FY 2020, the interest rates are subject to change on March 1, 2020 for the last half of the 10 month period to qualify for a FY 2020 loan.

 Each applicant must establish a dedicated repayment source with sufficient revenues to operate and maintain the system and pay debt service over the life of the loan.
 Primary sources are user charges, special assessments and general taxes.